 Day 2 Rothenburg ob der Tauber

 By regional rail you will get from Wurzburg to Rothenburg ob der Tauber.
 The Bavarian medieval town is definitely a highlight along your tour.
 Your charming Hotel is located in the Old Town of Rothenburg ob der Tauber (within the City Wall).
 Taking a walk thru this charming little town is truly a journey back in time.
 Rothenburg ob der Tauber was once a powerful free imperial town and its monuments, landmarks and buildings still bear witness to these days.
 Marvel at the half-timbered buildings and on top of the historic town walls which are withstanding time since hundreds of years.
 Visit the town’s most famous spot, the Ploenlein square, probably the most photographed place in Rothenburg ob der Tauber.
 Also very interesting to see is the Spitalbastei Gate, created by Leonhard Weidmann, the latin inscription on the gate reading: ” Peace to those who enter, health to those who leave”.
 The Gothic St. James Church is the town’s most prominent church, here you can take a minute and relax in quietness while you enjoy the beauty of the famous Altar of the Holy Blood and the Twelve Apostles Altar.
-Rothenburg ob der Tauber also offers museums which are cultural highlights, such as the Christmas Museum (admission included) with an exhibition showing Christmas tradition in Germany, the Doll and Toy Museum where the history of playthings is shown, as well as the Crime Museum, where the visitor gets an insight into the law and especially its execution during the last 700 years.
+Rothenburg ob der Tauber also offers museums which are cultural highlights, such as the Doll and Toy Museum where the history of playthings is shown, as well as the Crime Museum, where the visitor gets an insight into the law and especially its execution during the last 700 years.
 In the evening take an English-speaking tour with the Night-Watchman (included in your Heidelberg & Bavaria Vacation Package.).

 Day 3 Nuremberg